 He told the Liverpool Echo: “We don't want to put any pressure on Brendan by saying you have got to make the Champions League this year.
 Of course he wants to make the Champions League, we all do and so does every team in the Premier League.

 “I thought it was realistic last season but we were so far off that pace.
-At this point we're just trying to get things stabilized - that should be one of our goals.”
+At this point we're just trying to get things stabilised - that should be one of our goals.”

 He continued: “Brendan has a very structured approach and he plays the kind of football that we think Liverpool fans will love to see.